Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Materials perspective, Model irreducible representations

 Following the irrep decomposition, the irrep with the lowest energy (i.e. the smallest $a_I$) is expected to describe the classical ground state of the system~\cite{Yan-2017}.
 Moreover, within a Ginzburg-Landau theory, the coefficient of the quadratic term in the expansion of the free energy in terms of the irreps as (competing) order parameters is proportional to $(3T+a_I)$, where $T$ is the temperature~\cite{Reimers-1991a,Enjalran}.
 As such, a smaller (more negative) $a_I$ results in a higher mean-field second order transition temperature (i.e. when $3T+a_I=0$) into the corresponding long-range ordered irrep state.
 We henceforth refer to a given $a_I$ as an irrep energy parameter, or IEP.
 Using the parametrization in Eq.~\eqref{eq:parametrization}, the five IEPs, and hence the corresponding spin configuration energy per tetrahedron, are plotted as a function of $\theta$ in Fig.~\ref{fig:Irreps}; for further details, we refer the reader to Appendix~\ref{appendix:Irrep_Energy_Parameters}.

 The identification of the minimum IEP reveals three distinct regions in parameter space: two regions defined by $\theta \in (0\degree,135\degree)$ and $\theta \in (135\degree,243\degree)$ where the lowest energy configuration is specified by a single irrep (the $A_2$ and $T_{1\parallel}$, respectively).
 A third region defined by $\theta \in (243\degree,360\degree)$, where \emph{two irreps} ($E$ and $T_{1\perp}$) have identical $a_I$ (see overlapping $a_E$ and $a_{T_{1\perp}}$ IEPs in Fig.~\ref{fig:Irreps}), corresponds to a previous observation~\cite{wong13} that the Hamiltonian in Eq.~\eqref{eq:hamiltonian} resides on the phase boundary between the $\Gamma_5$ phase and a splayed FM phase.
 Furthermore, from an analysis of the resulting quadratic Ginzburg-Landau theory expressed in terms of the irreps, identical order parameter susceptibilities for the $E$ and $T_{1\perp}$ irreps are expected at high temperatures, i.e. $\lim_{T\rightarrow \infty} \chi_{E}= \lim_{T\rightarrow \infty} \chi_{T_{1\perp}}$.
 This equivalence is explored in Secs.~\ref{subsec:mc_results} and \ref{subsec:pffrg} for the classical and quantum cases, respectively, and further illustrated in Appendix~\ref{appendix:HTSE_proof} with a HTSE to order $\beta^2$.
-Additionally, as discussed in Section~\ref{sec:classgs}, the degeneracy between the $E$ and the $T_{1\perp}$ irreps leads to the formation of the so-called coplanar \textit{manifold}~\cite{Canals08}.
+Additionally, as discussed in Sec.~\ref{sec:classgs}, the degenerate $E$ and $T_{1\perp}$ irreps combine to form the so-called coplanar \textit{manifold}~\cite{Canals08}.
 The spin configurations in this manifold, illustrated in Fig.~\ref{fig:phasediagram} by the purple circles, are a superposition of $\psi_3$ and $T_{1\perp}$ states.
-More specifically, for $\psi_3$ and $T_{1\perp}$ spin configurations residing within the \textit{same} crystallographic plane of the conventional cubic unit cell, the $\mu$-th spin of a state in the coplanar manifold is defined by
+More specifically, for $\psi_3$ and $T_{1\perp}$ spin configurations residing within the \textit{same} crystallographic plane of the conventional cubic unit cell, the $\mu$th spin of a state in the coplanar manifold is defined by